BodenmillerGroup/steinbock/docs/cli/classification.md

     steinbock tools ilastik

+!!! note "Data/working directory"
+    Within the container, your data/working directory containing the Ilastik project file is accessible under `/data`.

 More detailed instructions on how to use Ilastik for training a pixel classifier can be found [here](https://www.ilastik.org/documentation/pixelclassification/pixelclassification).

 !!! note "Class labels"